 Cheese – Shredded Mozzarella is what I used.
 Any shredded cheese blend would do the trick.
 Just use whatever you have on hand.

 Fruits and Veggies – I rounded this lunch out with some blueberries and baby carrots.

 Pictured above are the mini plastic cups I used for the pizza sauce and pepperoni.
 They have lids and fit perfectly on top of the pizza crusts.
-I believe I picked these up at Walmart the last time we made ice cream treats for the dogs.
+I believe I picked these up at Walmart the last time we made homemade ice cream for dogs.
 You can reuse them several times, that is if they make it home from school.

-When packing school lunches, remember to keep it fun and offer lots of variety!
+When packing school lunches, remember to keep it fun and offer lots of variety.

 If you like this back to school lunch idea, please share it with friends and Pin It for later.

 If you enjoy the recipes, crafts and ideas for family fun that we share on About a Mom, I hope you’ll use our Amazon affiliate link when you shop.
 It is no additional cost to you and helps us to continue providing free content.
 Also, please take a few minutes to look around and check out our other content.